noos/noos-test-001/README.md

+# mHaml
-mHaml: Reusable Modular Template for Rapid Mobile Webapp Development
+Reusable Modular Template for Rapid Mobile Webapp Development
 ====================================================================

 ## What Is It?